MicrosoftDocs/appcenter-docs/docs/analytics/overview.md

 # Overview Page

 The objective of the Overview page is to provide you with the key metrics about your app users.
 This includes their devices, location, activity and engagement.
-This will allow you to answer questions such as:
+This allows you to answer questions such as:

 - What are the main devices being used?
 - Can I remove support for an old OS version?